-Private education loans are available to help families fill the gap to help pay for college.
-They should not be your primary funding source.
-Exhaust all of your other options, including Central's monthly, no interest payment plan, savings, summer work, work study and outside scholarships before you borrow any type of private loan.
+Private education loans are available to help families fill the gap when paying for college.
+However, they should not be your primary funding source.
+Exhaust all of your other options, including Central’s monthly, no-interest payment plan, savings, summer work, student employment and outside scholarships before you borrow any type of private loan.

 Central recommends that students and families read questions to consider before selecting a private loan.

 In an effort to provide better counseling services to our students, Central College has entered into a preferred lender arrangement (PLA).
 Federal and state law mandate that as a preferred lender, we provide the following disclosures:

 To determine which lenders and loan options to present, Central College selected lenders who provide excellent customer service, interest rates, origination fees, borrower benefits, electronic application and processing.
 We also reviewed a historic list used by current and former students and lender reputation.

 This list does not contain lenders affiliated with one another.